christogreeff/safetensors-inspector/README.md

 Safetensors Inspector
 =====================

-Safetensors Inspector is a tool that I created to learn the file structures and workings of safetensors files.
+Safetensors Inspector is a tool that created to learn the file structures and workings of safetensors files.

 ## Important